FlamingosProject/flamingos-preview/CLEANUP-NOTES.md

   chapter properly stacked, allowing rebasing to correct code in current and subsequent chapters.
 Some scripts would be helpful here
 * Clean up crlf mess starting ch 5.
-Find a better plan than the Ruby terminal
+* Replace the Ruby terminal with Rust `scip` plus a Rust chainloader host replacement
+* Add a crc32 to the chainloader to validate the kernel